memtech/memphistechnology.org/README.md

 ## Deployment

-Maybe you've got some new content you'd like to see on the page.
+Maybe you've got some new content you'd like to see on the pagit sge.
 What happens after you submit a PR?

-TODO: Someone who runs the server (probably @svpernova09) can fill this out.
+@Svpernova09 handles deployments.

+If you don't see your change on the live site and you see your PR merged into master: Please ping ```joepferguson``` in #memtech on Freenode or #memtech Slack.